 Support groups and educational sessions, such as the ones offered by the Dementia Society, provide care partners and the person living with dementia with information, support, resources and an opportunity to meet others living with a similar situation.
 Care partners can learn positive approaches, self-care techniques and how to focus on maintaining abilities for now and in the future.

-Care partners who understand the disease and the increased challenges that come with its progression are better able to support the person living with dementia and get the help that’s right for them.
+Care partners who understand dementia and the increased challenges that come with its progression are better able to support the person living with the disease and get the help that’s right for them.